 1. Esophageal Dysphagia (The Chest)

-This is the sensation of food sticking in the base of your throat or chest after you've started to swallow.
+This is the sensation of food sticking in the base of your throat or chest after you've already started to swallow.

 2. Oropharyngeal Dysphagia (The Throat)

-- Cancer: Throat cancer or radiation damage.
+- Cancer: Throat cancer or radiation damage to the head and neck.

 Complications